fsjavier/bodega-claroscuro/README.md

 ### Deployment to GitHub Pages

 * The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  * In the GitHub repository, navigate to the Settings tab
+  * In the GitHub repository, navigate to the Settings tab.
-  * From the menu on left select 'Pages'
+  * From the menu on left select 'Pages'.
-  * From the source section drop-down menu, select the Branch: main
+  * From the source section drop-down menu, select the Branch: main.
-  * Click 'Save'
+  * Click 'Save'.
   * A live link will be displayed in a green banner when published successfully.

 The live link can be found here - https://fsjavier.github.io/bodega-claroscuro/